jeremyrrose/record-collection-revisited/README.md

 But it would be a violation of your DRY ethos to re-deploy an individual app to Heroku for each of them so that each could have their own database.
 You need user logins.
 You'll have to rebuild the whole thing.

 Fortunately, you just learned Rails -- and Alex says you can build a whole Rails server in 15 minutes, right?
-You've also got a bunch of talented classmates, and you've decided to make this one a group effort.
+You've also got a bunch of talented classmates, and you've decided to make this project a group effort.

 You'll test it out using the same eight classic LPs, since you already typed out all the info: